 GeneratePress comes with some features to tweak the site header by enabling you to tweak the width, alignment, padding and toggling mobile header functionality.

 The GeneratePress also comes with the ability to set page header.
 You can set headers for individual pages, you can make the page header transparent, add video background, image, content or use all these elements in one go.

-On the other hand, Astra theme comes with add-ons like header sections and page headers.
-Inside the customizer you get the options to edit the primary header, add a layout above header, below the header and also make header bar transparent.
+On the other hand, Astra theme comes with add ons like header sections and page headers.
+Inside the customizer you get the option to edit the primary header, add a layout above header, below the header and also make header bar transparent.